 Ocean Literacy

-PHASE 1 - OCEAN LITERACY COURSE
+OCEAN LITERACY

 Students who complete Phase 1 will be eligible to apply for Phase 2, which offers opportunities to earn a PADI Scuba Diving License or participate in Naturalist Training, and Phase 3, a paid fellowship opportunity to build technical skills, receive workforce training, and work alongside career mentors.
 Through this program, students will grow as conservation leaders by designing and implementing community-based conservation projects that create real impact.